Canadian football: History

 Canadian football has mostly been confined to Canada, with the United States being the only other country to have hosted high-level Canadian football games.
 The CFL's controversial "South Division" as it would come to be officially known attempted to put CFL teams in the United States playing under Canadian rules in 1995.
 The Expansion was aborted after three years; the Baltimore Stallions were the most successful of the numerous Americans teams to play in the CFL, winning the 83rd Grey Cup.
 Continuing financial losses, a lack of proper Canadian football venues, a pervasive belief that the American teams were simply pawns to provide the struggling Canadian teams with expansion fee revenue, and the return of the NFL to Baltimore prompted the end of Canadian football on the American side of the border.

-The CFL hosted the Touchdown Atlantic regular season game in Nova Scotia in 2005 and New Brunswick in 2010, 2011 and 2013.
+In Atlantic Canada, the CFL hosted the Touchdown Atlantic regular season game in Nova Scotia in 2005 and New Brunswick in 2010, 2011, and 2013.
+Prince Edward Island, the smallest of the provinces, has never hosted a CFL game, but has played college football at tiers below U Sports, such as the Holland Hurricanes representing Holland College in the Atlantic Football League.
 In 2013, Newfoundland and Labrador became the last province to establish football at the minor league level, with teams playing on the Avalon Peninsula and in Labrador City.
-The province however has yet to host a college or CFL game.
-Prince Edward Island, the smallest of the provinces, has also never hosted a CFL game.
+The province has yet to host a college or CFL game, as is the case for any of the Northern Canada territories.

-On 13 February 2023, IFAF and Football Canada announced in a joint statement that the Canadian Amateur Football Rulebook would be an accepted rules code for international play, but would not be a substitute for world championships or world championship qualification.
+On 13 February 2023, the International Federation of American Football (IFAF) and Football Canada announced in a joint statement that the Canadian Amateur Football Rulebook would be an accepted rules code for international play, but would not be a substitute for world championships or world championship qualification.